burnpiro/erdem.pl/content/posts/2021/2021-05-positional-encoding/positional-encoding.md

 - $i$ - index within the vector
 - $d_{model}$ - dimension of the input

-Value is calculated alternately with the help of the periodic functions ($sin$ and $cos$) and the wavelength of those functions increase with higher dimensions of the input vector.
+Value is calculated alternately with the help of the periodic functions ($sin$ and $cos$) and the wavelength of those functions increases with higher dimensions of the input vector.
 Values for indexes closer to the top of the vector (lower indexes) are changing quickly when those further away require a lot of positions to change a value (large periods).

 This is just one way of doing positional encoding.
 Current SOTA models have encoders trained along with the model instead of using predefined functions.
 The authors even mentioned that option in the paper but didn't notice a difference in the results: